yujunz/rules_cue/README.md

-# Bazel rules for cue
+# A Bazel rules implementation for Cue

 ## Installation